alashtal/Balls_and_a_Maze/README.md

 ### Fixed Bugs :ant:

-- Getting null pointer execption (cannot read property " ..." of null, in many of my declared variable because I used Let instead of var.
+- Getting null pointer exception (cannot read property " ..." of null, in many of my declared variable because I used Let instead of var.
 - Getting null as well to my canvas because of its surronding with a div and not loading the JS first.
 [Solved from here ](https://stackoverflow.com/questions/10291693/cannot-read-property-getcontext-of-null-using-canvas)
 - My get did not push at the begining and I had to use -f push to force it to push, still do not know why solved.
 [Solved from here](https://stackoverflow.com/questions/620253/git-push-rejected)
 - Gitpod did not work and delayed my submission and I used Repl.it instead and had to copy paste the code from there which was written in a different way like the structure of the folders.